 11. Lastly, apply a moisturizer and give your face a massage.
 Use a tool like the jade or rose quartz roller, or your fingers if you prefer.

-TIP: Ensure you wait for several hours before applying makeup and sleep fresh sheets and pillowcases.
+TIP: Ensure you wait for several hours before applying makeup and sleep on fresh sheets and pillowcases.

 The ideal frequency is once a month.
 The epidermis regenerates every 28 days, but as we grow older, this happens less frequently (40-56 days).